giancosta86/unified-logging/README.md

 The core of **unified-logging** is the `Logger` interface for **TypeScript**, designed to be used in client code - especially libraries - without depending on a specific logging technology.

+Furthermore, this package includes a variety of _utility classes_ that can simplify your logging infrastructure.

 ## Installation

 ```bash